wead-hsu/type-theme/_posts/2017-05-06-effective-softmax.md

 The logits that are not sampled will remain unknown.
 Therefore the partition function $$\sum_j \exp(l_j)$$ can not be inferred.
 Instead of computing the exact probability, sampled softmax turns to another objective.
-Note that we actually know which logits are sampled, and which word is the target (This explanation is from the [Tensorflow manuscipt](https://www.tensorflow.org/extras/candidate_sampling.pdf), the paper explain more directly).
+Note that we actually know which logits are sampled, and which word is the target We can compute the posterior probability for each logit indicating whether it itself is the target word.
-We can compute the posterior probability for each logit indicating whether it itself is the target word.
+(This explanation is from the [Tensorflow manuscipt](https://www.tensorflow.org/extras/candidate_sampling.pdf), the paper explains more directly).
 Formally, when $$|L|$$ words are sampled from another distribution $$Q$$, the target word is $$t$$, we combine $$L$$ and $$t$$ as $$C=L + {t}$$ and select one term $$y$$ from the pool, the posterior probabilty that this term is the true target is:
 $$ p(t=y|C) = \frac{\exp(l_y)}{Q(y)} /K(C), $$
 where the $$l_y$$ is the desired logit of $$y$$ and $$K(C)$$ is a term that is not relative to $$y$$.